ray-project/xgboost_ray/README.md

 This library adds a new backend for XGBoost utilizing the [distributed computing framework Ray](https://ray.io).

+Please note that this is an early version and both the API and the behavior can change without prior notice.

+We'll switch to a release-based development process once the implementation has all features for first real world use cases.

 Installation
 ------------
 You can install `xgboost_ray` like this: